kadylove/documentation/content/applications/finance/payment_providers.rst

 to consider how you want to record your payments' journal entries.
 We recommend you to ask your accountant for advice.

-You need to select a *Payment Journal* on your acquirer configuration to record the payments, on a **Outstanding Account**.
+You need to select a *Payment Journal* on your provider configuration to record the payments, on a **Outstanding Account**.
 The Journal's **type** must be *Bank Journal*.

 You can use a single journal for many payment methods.
 And for each payment method, you can either: